skulkarni2/PUI2016_sck408/HW4_sck408/Readme.md

 ## Assignment 3:
 Worked through a z-test and chi-square test recreating the results published in the accompaning article.
-Worked on the assignment from the ipython notebook provided by the instructor and filled up the blanks in the code to get the results.
+Worked on the assignment alone from the ipython notebook provided by the instructor and filled up the blanks in the code to get the results.
-This assignment used the table from the article

 ## Assignment 4:
 Worked on KS, Pearson's and Spearson's tests on the Citibike dataset for the month on July 2015.
 I choose July as it is a warmer month and has more data.